 The results obtained through this study are as follows.

-It is the first approach for estimating Continuous ABP signals from PPG, VPG, and APG signals.
+It is the first attempt for estimating Continuous ABP signals from PPG, VPG, and APG signals.

 The experiment is conducted on a large dataset covering the full spectrum of BP (50 to 200).

 We achieved 93.5% correlation (r), 8.94 MAE for SBP, and 4.36 MAE for DBP, respectively.
-Our model can estimate the exact waveform with various biomarkers of blood pressure allowing our model can be utilized for multiple applications.
+Our model can estimate much more accurate waveforms that can derive various blood pressure-related biomarkers and can be utilized for various applications.

 This paper proposes a new factor to evaluate predicted BP as a study considering the shape of the waveform in a single ppg-based BP estimation model for the first time.
 If it is possible to measure the shape of ABP as well as numbers by estimating continuous ABP, there is an advantage in that it is possible to predict an individual's heart health in advance compared to the currently used cuff-based BP measuring device.